"Philologica Jassyensia" is included in the following international databases:

 The book reviews focus on editorial news in the areas of Romanian and European philology and cultural studies, thus contributing to the circulation of information in the academic milieu.

 The contributions are written in one of the following languages: English, Italian, German, Spanish, French or Romanian.
-Each core article is accompanied by an abstract written in English and by key-words in English.
+Each core article is accompanied by the title, abstract and keywords in English and by key-words in English.
+The foreign language version must be correct to be published; otherwise it may be rejected.

 Readers have internet free access to the core articles and to the book rewievs.